Eliza Cooper Blaker: Kindergarten educator

 Blaker was selected as its first superintendent.
 She retained the position until her death in 1926.
 In its early years Indianapolis's free kindergartens were privately funded through membership dues, community donations, and fund-raising events.
 In 1901 the Indiana General Assembly passed legislation permitting a portion of local property taxes in towns with a population exceeding 6,000 to be used for the financial support of local kindergartens.
 By the mid-1910s the Society had established as many as sixty free kindergartens in Indianapolis under Blaker's direction.

 Blaker viewed kindergarten teaching as an extended form of mothering.
 As a result, her school had only female teachers.
 Blaker explained: "Every school teacher is a foster mother.
 She is helping the mother in the rearing of her children.
 The teacher that has not a great mother heart should not have charge of your children in a school room for a number of hours every day.
 School teaching would be drudgery if we did not love it.
 It would be abject slavery to any one who did not love children.
 We must love little children if we are going to help them."

+Eliza A. Cooper (Blaker), Age 8, photographed in Philadelphia, Pennsylvania.

 Under Blaker's direction, Indianapolis's free kindergartens gained a national reputation among educators.
 Based on the theories of Frederich Froebel and Elizabeth Palmer Peabody, Blaker's schools sought to provide students with "a wholesome environment" and denounced corporal punishment when a child misbehaved.
 Instead, Blaker encouraged parents and teachers to discover the underlying reasons for a child's behavior and to find a solution that avoided violence.
 Blaker's methods also included efforts to involve the whole family in the child's education.
 In 1884 she organized a mothers' club that provided an opportunity for social gatherings as well as classes on child care and early child development.
 In 1889 Blaker's schools offered Saturday classes on domestic training and household management for older girls and manual arts for boys.